Dmitri Pavlov

 Software

-Scripts for mathematics: automatic downloading of full texts and bibliographic information based on title or repository id.
+Scripts for mathematics: automated retrieval of full texts and bibliographic data using titles or repository identifiers.

 tspell, a spell checker for TeX files like aspell (using libaspell), but with a much better support for TeX.